wisdomM14/Job-Searcher/README.md

 # Job-Searcher
-A professional, responsive job searcher landing page
+A professional, responsive Job-Searcher landing page using HTML, CSS, and JavaScript in this step-by-step tutorial.